-Unlearning jealousy is such a tricky thing to do.
-I know it is, because I’ve been trying to unlearn it since it occurred to me that I have unhealthy ways of coping with it.
+Unlearning jealousy is a tricky thing to learn and do for most of us.
+I know it is because I’ve also had to deal with it when I learned that I have unhealthy ways of coping with jealousy at times.
 Often times, I am faced with an ugly version of myself.
 A version which I’m not really particularly proud of and someone whom, if sober me would find, I would probably think is a bit crazy.

-Now, I’m not saying that jealousy is inherently a bad thing and I’m neither saying that it is something that people should learn not to feel.
-It is normal, and it’s still comes with the package of just being human.
-It’s more of, sometimes having excessiveness of it makes us act irrationally that we turn to hurt ourselves or confuse other people.
+Now, I’m not saying that jealousy is inherently a bad thing but neither am I saying that it is something that people should not feel at all.
+It is a normal feeling that any human being will experience.
+It’s more of having excessiveness of it that is problematic, especially when it makes us act irrationally that we hurt ourselves and/or other people.

 Thankfully, I’m not one of those who turn violent when I am jealous.
 I just probably become extra annoying and become instantly manipulated by my insecurities that I feel I become a burden to my partner.

 I am no expert at unlearning or healthily coping with jealousy, nor do I claim to have a complete grasp on how to do it.
 But I’ve been trying, and here’s a couple of step-by-step things that helped me manage it:

 Understand the deeper meaning of why you are jealous in the first place.
 Be brutally honest with yourself and why you feel that way.
 Typically, you’ll find that the issues are not external but more internal.
 I am jealous because I have a lot of insecurities that weren’t properly addressed and managed when I was growing up.
 I was often compared and judged, so I feel competitive about the prospect of other people in my partner’s life.
 I also realized that I am a hoarder of attention and when the spotlight isn’t on me, I become bratty.
 I easily feel threatened that I am easily dispensable and that there are so many better people around me, that my partner wouldn’t think twice about dumping me.